 allowed to proceed to the next section of the training until all questions have been answered correctly.

-Learners will be presented with a final test composed of at least 50 questions at the end of the training.
+Learners will be presented with a final test composed of true/false and multiple choice questions.

 - Core of Knowledge Awarded: